What is Reptilewatch JE? - Search for reptiles and share your sightings to help reptile conservation

-Jersey has four native reptile species, some of which are rarely seen and are limited to certain habitats.
-Reptilewatch JE is a new project that aims to gather sightings of Jersey’s four native reptile species to help assess their conservation status, distribution and habitat requirements.
+Why reptiles? - Jersey has four native reptile species, some of which are rarely seen and are limited to certain habitats.

-Level 1 – spend 30 minutes looking for reptiles and send us your results.
-No experience or training is required.
+Join in!
+Level 1 - spend 30 minutes looking for reptiles and send us your results.
+Add your sightings now here!

 All surveys take place between March and October.